ABOUT ME

 - Papers.
 Every single kitten is registered with GCSA and receives a pedigree.
 Papers aren't optional!
 It's a BYB practice to offer a cheaper option for unpapered kittens.
 Each litter is $10 to register, and a further $10 for each individual kitten.
 It's one of the cheapest aspects of breeding.
 I'll never skimp on this, and it often frustrates me that BYB's will claim extra 'profit' over something so inexpensive.
 I'm proud of their lines and to show our family tree!

 - Taking back a kitten / cat if things don't work out - this is for the LIFE of the cat.
-The offspring of a reputable breeder will NEVER end up in a shelter situation.
+The offspring of a reputable breeder should NEVER end up in a shelter situation.
 This includes behavioural issues, or life circumstances that we just can't plan for.

 There are breeders around me that charge the same amount that I do....